 In addition to the investing activities described previously, we use proceeds from our public offerings to make certain payments to our Advisor, our Dealer Manager and Hines and its affiliates during the various phases of our organization and operation which include, without limitation, payments to our Dealer Manager for selling commissions, dealer manager fees, distribution and stockholder servicing fees and payments to our Advisor for reimbursement of organization and offering costs.
-During the years ended December 31, 2019, 2018 and 2017, we made payments of \$12.4 million, \$3.3 million and \$7.2 million, respectively, for selling commissions, dealer manager fees and distribution and stockholder servicing fees related to our public offerings.
+During the years ended December 31, 2021 and 2020, we made payments of \$11.1 million and \$9.4 million, respectively, for selling commissions, dealer manager fees and distribution and stockholder servicing fees related to our public offerings.
 Selling commissions, dealer manager fees and distribution and stockholder servicing fees vary for each share class as described more fully in Note 8 - Related Party Transactions.
-The increase in selling commissions, dealer manager fees and distribution and stockholder servicing fees for the year ended December 31, 2019 as compared to the year ended December 31, 2018 is due to the increase in capital raised since our restructuring and related modifications in our Follow-on Offering, which commenced in December 2017.
-The decrease in the payment of these fees and commissions during the year ended December 31, 2018 as compared to the year ended December 31, 2017 is primarily a result of a reduction in gross offering proceeds raised.
+The change in these fees is generally attributable to the amount of offering proceeds raised, but is also impacted by variations in the amount of each share class sold during the year.

-Through December 5, 2017, we also used proceeds from the Initial Offering to make payments to our Advisor for the reimbursement of organization and offering costs that were deemed issuer costs.
-During the year ended December 31, 2017, we made payments of \$3.8 million for organization and offering costs.
 Beginning December 6, 2017, the Advisor agreed to advance all of our unpaid organization and offering costs, consisting of issuer costs and certain underwriting costs (but excluding selling commissions, dealer manager fees and distribution and stockholder servicing fees) related to our public offerings, through December 31, 2018.
-In January 2019, we began reimbursing the Advisor in ratable amounts over 60 months for all such advanced expenses, as well as any organization and offering costs incurred subsequent to December 31, 2018, to the extent cumulative organization and offering costs paid by us do not exceed an amount equal to 2.5% of gross offering proceeds from our public offerings.
+In January 2019, we began reimbursing the Advisor in ratable amounts over 60 months for all such advanced expenses, as well as any organization and offering costs incurred subsequent to December 31, 2019, to the extent cumulative organization and offering costs paid by us do not exceed an amount equal to 2.5% of gross offering proceeds from our public offerings.
 The total reimbursement related to organization and offering costs, selling commissions, dealer manager fees and distribution and stockholder servicing fees may not exceed 15.0% of gross proceeds from our public offerings.
-During the year ended December 31, 2019, we reimbursed the Advisor \$5.7 million for organization and offering costs.
+During the years ended December 31, 2021 and 2020, we reimbursed the Advisor \$6.7 million and \$6.0 million for organization and offering costs, respectively.